FUB-HCC/IKON-backend/README.md

 The guide is tailored to Linux systems.
 It is explicitly tested on [Ubuntu](https://ubuntu.com/) 18 but will work on most other distributions as well.

 ### Prerequisites
-In the current form this prototype needs internet access to retrieve data from https://via.museumfuernaturkunde.berlin and http://nominatim.openstreetmap.org.
-In addition, you need a user account for https://via.museumfuernaturkunde.berlin to access the data.
+In the current form this prototype needs internet access to retrieve data from https://via.museumfuernaturkunde.berlin (VIA-Wiki, Museum für Naturkunde Berlin) and http://nominatim.openstreetmap.org (Geocoder, OpenStreetMap).
+In addition, you need a user account for the VIA-Wiki to access the data.

 You need [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed in order to run the backend.